 To schedule a fetal echocardiogram, a fax referral form must be filled out and faxed to The Heart Center at Nationwide Children’s at (614) 722-5552.
 A representative from The Heart Center will schedule the test and return the form, with the appointment date and time, back to the obstetrician’s office within one business day.

 Ideally, the test will be scheduled between 20-24 weeks gestation.
 If the pregnancy is more than 24 weeks, the test will be scheduled in the next available time slot.
 If the obstetrician feels that the fetal echocardiogram needs to be performed urgently, please call (614) 722-6657.
 The patient will be notified of their appointment by the obstetrician’s office.

 After the pediatric cardiac sonographer performs the test, a pediatric cardiologist will meet with the family the same day to review the results.
 If the baby does have congenital heart disease, the doctor will discuss treatment options and prognosis.
 A plan will be established for each patient and follow-up testing will be scheduled as needed.
 The referring physician will be faxed a complete report on the same day as the fetal echocardiogram.

 If indicated on the fetal echocardiogram that the baby will require services at Nationwide Children’s Hospital after birth, the cardiologist will contact the program coordinator of the Fetal Diagnostics Program.
 The nurse coordinator will work closely with the families from the time of diagnosis by helping prepare and educate for the birth and care of their child.
 The coordinator helps facilitate communication amongst the health care team and pediatric specialists.
 The goal is for families to experience a seamless transition from pregnancy to newborn care.

-Featured Physician: John Kovalchin, MD
+Featured Physician: Karen Texter, MD